 Now, in THE GIVENNESS OF THINGS, she brings a profound sense of awe and an incisive mind to the essential questions of contemporary life and faith.
 Through fourteen essays of remarkable depth and insight, Robinson explores the dilemmas of our modern predicament.
 How has our so-called Christian nation strayed from so many of the teachings of Christ?
 How could the great minds of the past, Calvin and Locke-and Shakespeare-guide our lives?
 And what might the world look like if we could see the sacredness in each other?

 Exquisite and bold, these essays are a necessary call for us to find wisdom and guidance in our cultural treasures, to seek humanity and compassion in each other.
 THE GIVENNESS OF THINGS is a reminder of what a marvel our existence is in its grandeur - and its humility.

 The Givenness of Things is Robinson unadorned, speaking her mind forthrightly, sometimes with frustration, often with dry humour . . .
 Robinson makes full use of her writerly imagination - Herald

-Marilynne Robinson, author of Housekeeping, Gilead, Home, Lila and Jack, is the winner of the Pulitzer Prize for fiction, the National Book Critics Circle Award, the Orange Prize for fiction and she has twice been nominated for the International Man Booker Prize.
+Marilynne Robinson, author of Housekeeping, Gilead, Home, Lila and Jack, is the winner of the Pulitzer Prize for fiction, the National Book Critics Circle Award, the Women's Prize for Fiction and she has twice been nominated for the International Booker Prize.
 She has also published six volumes of essays.
 In 2012 she was awarded the National Humanities Medal by President Obama and in 2016 she was given The Library of Congress Prize for American Fiction and was one of Time magazine's list of 100 most influential people.
+She lives in Iowa.